adon-cloudcannon/landing-page-test/src/collections/posts/2022-09-01-what-is-a-static-site-generator.md

 You’ll now be familiar with how static site generators work, and the kinds of sites they’re most useful for.
 But will you have to alter your workflows to fit into the way an SSG creates websites?
 Not at all.

-With a CMS like [CloudCannon](https://cloudcannon.com){: target="_blank" rel="noopener"}, you and your developers can fine tune your SSG’s editing and content creation processes to integrate with the ways you and your team prefer to work.
+With a CMS like [CloudCannon](https://cloudcannon.com), you and your developers can fine tune your SSG’s editing and content creation processes to integrate with the ways you and your team prefer to work.
 That’s the value of a CMS that is tightly integrated with the ways that SSGs work — your editing and development workflows can be as flexible as you need them to be.